runeberry/PlayerMadeQuests/docs/guides/yaml-crash-course.md

 name: 'Lesson 1: Tutorial'   # Also fine
 ```

-PMQ also includes a special rule for writing shorthand quest [[objective|objectives]].
+PMQ also includes a special rule for writing shorthand quest [objectives](../objectives.md).
 When you are writing strings that contain multiple words, you *must* include quotes in order to group these words together.

 ```yaml
 objectives: